Skip to content

 Are people homeless in Gaza?

-Over the last eight months, hundreds of thousands of people have sought shelter in Rafah, south of Gaza.
-Men, women and children walk for days, past horrific scenes of death and destruction, sometimes losing family members along the way.
+Many have sought shelter in Rafah, having already been displaced multiple times along the way.
+Men, women and children have walked for days past horrific scenes of death and destruction, sometimes losing family members throughout the journey.

 People are struggling to live with dignity in makeshift tents next to waste or sewerage areas; many are sleeping in the open, or trying to cover themselves with cardboard and scraps of wood.